-MK party seeks to interdict next week’s JSC interviews
+MK Party seeks to interdict next week’s JSC interviews

-This follows the JSC’s refusal of the party’s request to postpone the interviews until the courts have ruled on John Hlophe’s contested membership of the commission
+This follows the JSC’s refusal of the party’s request to postpone interviews until the courts rule on John Hlophe’s contested membership of the commission

 02 October 2024 - 17:28

-The MK party has launched an urgent application to interdict next week’s Judicial Services Commission (JSC) interviews for judicial appointments...
+The MK Party (MKP) has launched an urgent application to interdict next week’s Judicial Services Commission (JSC) interviews for judicial appointments...

 There’s never been a more important time to support independent media.